gsluthra/my_blog/_posts/2017-02-18-open-source-explained.md

 A more precise, easy-to-understand and widely referenced definition of Open Source Software is maintained and managed by the Open Source Initiative (OSI) on this page: [Open Source Definition](https://opensource.org/osd-annotated).
- It mentions 10 criteria that should be satisfied by the distribution terms of the sofware license for it to be accepted as Open Source.
+ It mentions 10 criteria that should be satisfied by the distribution terms of the software license for it to be accepted as Open Source.
  Some of these criteria are: Free redistribution, must have easy access to un-obfuscated source code, should allow modifications and distribution of these modifications, should be free of discrimination against people/geographies/groups/field of endeavour/technology stack, etc.